VinylNerd/ThinkPad-T440P-OpenCore/README.md

 this was the fourth card i tried to use, the card is to big so requires being physically cut to fit into the laptop, i made a cut to the card and was able to get it in but it didnt perform as i was likign and didnt show AC link rates so rather than doing more work to fit it properly i stopped, its possible if cut down properly it could work with a 3x3 antenna solution, but because of the price of the card i wouldnt suggest this

 #### BCM94360CS2
-this is the Apple card which comes from Macbook Airs, its 2x2 same as thinkpad, and fits alot easier than one would think, in order to fit the card you must remove the bottom cover, which requires removing the keyboard and palmrest, however once done wifi does not require any extra kexts and works flawlessly with NSS:2 link rate 867 on Catalina and Big Sur
+this is the Apple card which comes from the Macbook Air, its 2x2 same as thinkpad, and fits alot easier than one would think, in order to fit the card you must remove the bottom cover, which requires removing the keyboard and palmrest, however once done wifi does not require any extra kexts and works flawlessly with NSS:2 link rate 867 on Catalina and Big Sur

 Status | Finished
 -- | --